costpetrides/Machine-Learning-Book/README.md

-# Machine Learning with Python:
+# Machine Learning with Python:<br>
-## Applications to Atmospheric and Climate Physics
+Applications to Atmospheric and Climate Physics

+This repository contains the codes and projects referenced in my book.